GeorgeAdamon/quest-realsense/README.md

 ## Step 3: Initializing the RsContext Java class from Unity

-## Step 4: Using Quest friendly shaders
+## Step 4: Using Quest-friendly shaders